-I would imagine that as more and more people get vaccinated, and as many have already experienced infection, transmission comes down a little, and this might go into an endemic form.
+I would imagine that as more and more people get vaccinated, many have already experienced infection and transmission comes down a little, this might go into an endemic form.
 Like what happened with the H1N1 pandemic.
 There will not be any more ferocity of spread as we saw at the peak of the second wave.
 Perhaps in the next four to five months, the infection will become endemic.
-But that is only if we don’t become lax.
-Especially as the virus continues to be highly transmissible with an R0 average (a figure expressing the average number of cases of an infectious disease arising by transmission from a single infected individual) around 6.5 to 7, which is much higher than many other viruses.
+But that is only if we don't become lax.
+Especially as the virus continues to be highly transmissible with an R-naught average (a figure expressing the average number of cases of an infectious disease arising by transmission from a single infected individual) around 6.5 to 7, which is much higher than many other viruses.
 This means you can pick up infection even if you are vaccinated, transmission can also happen but you are unlikely to have serious forms of the disease.
 Endemicity comes as more and more people get exposed to the virus or vaccine and then the pace of spread slows down.

 Should children be vaccinated?

 Children, when exposed, do get infected and they can transmit the virus.
-However, most children mount such a good response that they do not even have a detectable virus because their immune response is able to neutralise the virus effectively.
+However, most children mount such a good response that they actually do not even have a detectable virus because their immune response is able to neutralise the virus effectively.
 It is a broad-based and vigorous immune response which releases certain cytokines that also prevent immune-related damage of the lungs, which was commonly observed in adults.
-So, even if unvaccinated, most children will not develop complications from Covid-19 infections.
-Children, too, will eventually get the vaccine.
+So, even if unvaccinated, most children will not develop complications resulting from Covid-19 infections.
+Children, too, eventually get the vaccine.

 Tell us about the latest breakthrough research at NIV that can also be applied to Covid-19.

 In that which can be applied to Covid-19, the latest is our work in the area of monoclonal antibodies against Covid-19 with a pharma company, which is yet to be published.
-Zydus Cadila and Roche have come out with monoclonal antibodies that are readymade and are targeted antibodies that are directed against specific regions of the spike protein of the virus.
+Zydus Cadila and Roche have come out with monoclonal antibodies that are readymade and are targeted antibodies that are directed against the specific regions of the spike protein of the virus.
 These antibodies can be potentially used as therapy in early cases that have not progressed to severe disease.
 This is part of a collaboration with the industry.
 We have done experiments on animal models like hamsters.
-We can infect hamsters with the virus and give them the monoclonal antibodies and see whether replication, spread and damage to tissues can be arrested because the monoclonal is a highly targeted antibody against a specific region of the spike protein.
+We can infect hamsters with the virus and then give them the monoclonal antibodies and see whether replication, spread and damage to tissues can be arrested because the monoclonal is a highly targeted antibody against a specific region of the spike protein.

 Your lab grows and propagates live viruses.
 Other labs deal with pseudovirions.
 You also capture bats and contain them for research.
-This is similar to what the Wuhan lab was doing.
+This is all very similar to what the Wuhan lab was doing.
 Is there a chance for a lab leak?

 We are the fifth country in the world to establish isolation of the virus—you know the virus was isolated in cell lines and we were able to propagate it.
 We achieved it in March last year.
-This helped with the vaccine because we were able to do pre-clinical trials—we vaccinated hamsters with the candidate vaccine’s three-dose regimen and gave a gap and then challenged them with a live virus.
+This really helped with the vaccine because we were able to do pre-clinical trials—we vaccinated hamsters with the candidate vaccine's three-dose regimen and gave a gap and then challenged them with a live virus.
 This is the ‘acid test’ for the effectiveness of the vaccine.
-So, before the vaccine came to human clinical trials, we did these preclinical studies in hamsters and in non-human primates (monkeys).
-It is done in our highest containment facility that is a Biosafety Level-4 lab.
+So, before the vaccine actually came to human clinical trials, we did these preclinical studies in hamsters and in non-human primates (monkeys).
+It is done in our highest containment facility that is a biosafety level 4 lab.
 This highest containment laboratory has protective measures needed to protect workers, the environment, and the public.
 We have studied the fresh tissues of the bats to understand whether bats are reservoirs of other viruses such as the Nipah virus as well as coronaviruses.